Société Générale: 20th century

 1966 and 1967 represented a fundamental turning point in banking regulations, the main development being attenuation of the distinction between deposit and investment banking, and creation of the home mortgage market.
 Société Générale took advantage of this and acquired leading positions in some new financing techniques designed primarily for companies, such as finance leasing, setting up specialised credit subsidiaries for this purpose.

 The 1970s were characterised by two major developments: expansion of the international network and across-the-board introduction of IT facilities to cope with extension of the customer base and the development of deposit money.
 In 1971, the appearance of automatic cash machines crowned the success and development of the credit card.
 In 1973, Société Générale opened its representative office in the Soviet Union.

-In 1975, Société Générale introduced Agrifan, a food-products trading company to connect French suppliers with foreign food buyers.
-The following year during the Bastille Day holiday, a meticulously planned robbery was carried out against Société Générale's most heavily fortified vault in France by ex-paratrooper and wedding photographer Albert Spaggiari.
+In 1976, during the Bastille Day holiday, a meticulously planned robbery was carried out against Société Générale's most heavily fortified vault in France by ex-paratrooper and wedding photographer Albert Spaggiari.
 The robbery which involved secretly tunneling underground and compromising the walls of the bank vault netted Spaggiari over 12 million in cash, jewellery, and bullion.

 From the beginning of the 1980s, against a backdrop of deregulation and technological change, internationalisation of the markets and the emergence of new financial instruments, Société Générale set itself two commercial objectives.
 It focused increasingly on private customers via its network of branches and by acquiring specialised subsidiaries.
 It pursued and expanded its activities in the capital markets in France, and then, on a selective basis, in the different international financial centres.

 On 29 July 1987 Société Générale was privatised.
 It had been chosen from among the three leading French commercial banks nationalised in 1945 for its excellent risk-coverage, equity and productivity ratios.
 George Soros was a share-holder in 1988.